pism/pism/doc/sphinx/simplified-geometry.rst

 We observed a considerable improvement of the results with respect to the absolute grounding line positions compared to other models (e.g. the FE reference model Elmer/Ice) and to the reversibility when applying the subgrid grounding line interpolation method;
-see Figure :numref:`fig-Subgl`.
+see :numref:`fig-Subgl`.
 Furthermore, we observed that only using SSA yields almost the same results as the full hybrid SIA+SSA computation for the MISMIP3D (and also the MISMIP) experiments, but, when not applying the SIA computation, after a considerably shorter computation time (about 10 times shorter).
 We explain the small and almost